The TELUS Ride For Dad has raised more than $27 million to fight

 Net proceeds from all TELUS Ride For Dad initiatives are directed to our charity, the Prostate Cancer Fight Foundation (charitable number 85133 3179 RR0001) for prostate cancer research and awareness.

 Our passion is a clear and simple one.
-We spread our “Get Checked Message” and draw awareness and fund research for prostate cancer.
+We spread our “Get Checked Message”, draw awareness and fund research for prostate cancer.